hithismani/hugon/README.rst

 * Looking to add tags/taxonomies?
 Separate your values in the column with a "^;"
 * Looking to values to your YAML without quotation marks?
 (Eg: true/false values) Prepend your value with "^"
 * Need line breaks within your 'content' cell?
 Specify them with a '\n'
+* If you're using the "path" key, note that the script would add the path into your front matter by ommiting the first folder.
+Eg: "static/img/ex.jpg" would be inserted as "img/ex".
+If you'd like to retain the parent folder name in front matter, just add "?" to the beginning of the value in your CSV path field.
 * View `sample CSV attached within this repository`_ for more information.
 * Note:
     * Remember to remove any whitespace around your cell headings and values.